SebastianMaciel/Javascript-Mastery/README.md

 You will face yourself to be the most honest version of you:

 - Understand where you are.
-- Take notice what you need to know.
+- Take note on what you need to know.
 - Make a plan to get better by building solid foundations.
 - As a rule of thumb: Consistency with low intensity is the key to avoid burnout.
 - Practice and teach whatever you want to internalize, normally there's no other way.